antillie/generic-rpg/README.md

     Fullscreen mode toggle:
         F11 or ALT+ENTER

-    Escape pull up the party screen from the game world.
+    Escape pulls up the party screen from the game world.
     Escape and Enter exit the credits screen.

 Uses creative commons art and sound assets.
 Mostly CC-BY.
 Some CC-BY-SA.